 A Youth Worker is the only person who is eligible to participate in Youth Ministry Programs or Events.
-All clergy must become Youth Workers under the Policies.
 In order to become a Youth Worker, a person must:

 - 1. Register with his or her Parish Administrator (and re-register annually after that); - 2.
 Complete the required online video training once per year; and - 3.
 Successfully pass a background screen every two years.